marked-gil/guess-that-word/README.md

         * After each word challenge, the correct word will be displayed along with its definition before proceeding to the next word to guess.

 #### **Design Choice:**
-As this is a game played on a terminal, therefore the design option is limited, I still endeavoured to make it as visually appealing, intuitive and simplistic as it can be.
+As this is a game played on a terminal, therefore the design options are limited, I still endeavoured to make it as visually appealing, intuitive and simplistic as it can be.
 This is achieved by using ASCII arts, making the terminal look uncluttered by clearing it after every group of displayed data/information, and providing only necessary data in the terminal at each moment.

 [Back to Table of Contents](#table-of-contents)